Mansfield, Massachusetts

 Mansfield is a town in Bristol County, Massachusetts, United States.
 As of the United States 2020 Census, the town population is 23,860.
-Mansfield is in the south-southwest suburbs of Boston and is also close to Providence, Rhode Island.
+Mansfield is 23 miles southwest of Boston and is 22 miles northeast of Providence, Rhode Island.
 The village of Mansfield Center is located in the town.
 The town is twinned with Mansfield in Nottinghamshire, England.

 History

 The area to become Mansfield was first scouted in 1640 by Captain Miles Standish, settled in 1658 and was officially incorporated in 1775.
 It was named for William Murray, 1st Earl of Mansfield, a pro-colonial member of the House of Lords.
 Mansfield is the home of the Xfinity Center (formerly known as Great Woods, Tweeter Center and Comcast Center) concert venue, one of the most popular in New England.

+One of the oldest buildings in Mansfield is the Fisher–Richardson House, built between 1743 and 1751, registered in the National Register of Historic Places.
+It was restored in 1930 and is a local history museum.

-It is also the birthplace of Honey Dew Donuts, a regional New England chain of donut shops.
+Mansfield is also the birthplace of Honey Dew Donuts, a regional New England chain of donut shops.
 The first Honey Dew was opened at 221 North Main Street on June 6, 1973.

-Benjamin E. Bates, an industrialist and philanthropist, who was the founder of Bates College was born in Mansfield in 1808.
+Benjamin E. Bates, an industrialist and philanthropist, who was the founder of Bates College, was born in Mansfield in 1808.
 Stove and furnace manufacturer and innovator Gordon Chilson (1804–1877) worked here.